mahmoud/clastic/docs/tutorial.rst

 The user will enter a date and a time, and select two time zones from a list of all available time zones, one for the source location and one for the destination location.
-An example screenshot of the final application is shown below.
+A screenshot of the final application is shown below.

 .. figure:: images/tzconvert_screenshot.*
    :alt: Application screenshot showing the user selected time